kinverarity1/python-sa-gwdata/docs/source/GetPWASearchData.rst

         }
     ]

-There is also the `GetPWAFromName?NAME=Northern Adelaide Plains <https://www.waterconnect.sa.gov.au/_layouts/15/dfw.sharepoint.wdd/WDDWFS.ashx/GetPWAFromName?NAME=Northern Adelaide Plains>`__ request, which returns data for the geographical shape of the PWA.
+There is also the `GetPWAFromName?NAME=Northern%20Adelaide%20Plains <https://www.waterconnect.sa.gov.au/_layouts/15/dfw.sharepoint.wdd/WDDWFS.ashx/GetPWAFromName?NAME=Northern%20Adelaide%20Plains>`__ request, which returns data for the geographical shape of the PWA.

 .. include:: polyline-explainer.rst